matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### What is the basic idea of the Chain of Responsibility Pattern?

-- Some events need to be handled by one of multiple objects, and it is not known which one object specifically will know how to do what's needed.
+- Some events need to be handled by one of multiple objects, and it is not known which one object specifically will know how to do what's needed

 ```java
 public class Main {